Iyari Limon

-Iyari Pérez Limón is a Mexican and American actress, best known for her supporting role as Potential Slayer Kennedy in the final and 7th season on the television series Buffy the Vampire Slayer.
+Iyari Pérez Limón is a Mexican and American actress, best known for her supporting role as Potential Slayer Kennedy in the 7th and final season of the television series Buffy the Vampire Slayer.

 Early life

 Limón was born in Guadalajara, Jalisco, Mexico.
-She moved to Los Angeles, California, at the age of one, and grew up in Southern California.
+She moved to Los Angeles, California, where she began her acting career.

 Career

 Limon at the 2004 Moonlight Rising Slayercon.

 Limón has appeared in numerous TV commercials, both in Spanish and English.
 Among her credits are commercials for Toyota, Dr Pepper, and Always.

 During her screen test for the part of Carmen Morales in The L Word, Limón ad libbed a Spanish phrase into Kate Moennig's ear ("Quiero lamerte hasta que te vengas en mi boca mil veces" - "I want to lick you until you come in my mouth a thousand times"); the phrase was written into the show and used in the series by Sarah Shahi's portrayal of the character.

 Limón played Clovis Galletta in the 2011 video game L.A.
 Noire.